twitchax/blog/source/Azure-CLI-Customer-Insights-2018/index.md

 * Feature: We believe type of customers will be successful solving problem using feature while doing job-to-be-done.
 We will know they were successful when we see criteria.
 * Business: We believe type of customers will realize business outcome by employing business action.
 We will know this to be true when we see criteria.

+### Problem: We believe Azure CLI customers are frustrated by the rollup package because it is getting too big and unwieldy.

+Customer notes:
+* "The long list of command modules in CLI is 'kind of expected'.
+However, the long list of services is 'a little intimidating'.
+Instead of removing commands modules, maybe make a 'simple help' that is pared down.
+'Maybe by default `az` gives a smaller list.'"
+* Other customers echoed that the Core should continue to be big, but maybe a have "simple help" that is pared down.

+### Problem: We believe Azure CLI customers are frustrated when finding commands because documentation and discoverability is lacking.

+Customer notes:
+* Search official documentation, Stack Overflow.
+What search string in Google: "Azure CLI provision elastic database".
+* Stack overflow primary go to for many customers.
+* "Very big on written tutorials.
+Likes to "block of text, and then the command".
+A lot of her students prefer videos to written documentation."
+* Some customers reported preferring better in-product documentation.

+### Problem: We believe Azure CLI customers are frustrated because they are overwhelmingly using scripts and the CLI is currently built more for interactive use.

+Customer notes:
+* A little of both, but power users are definitely using scripts.
+* Most customers have not heard of or used `az interactive`, but many thought it was cool when shown to them.

 ## Customer Summary

 ## Next Steps